mukremintulgar/mukremintulgar/README.md

 # About Me:
 I'm passionate about Econometrics and Data Science, with strong hands-on experience in building and analyzing quantitative models — from data modeling and forecasting to machine learning and risk models.
-I'm proficient in Python, R, SQL, IBM SPSS, EViews, and Stata, and I'm currently sharpening my C++ skills.
+I'm proficient in Python, R, SQL, IBM SPSS, EViews, and Stata.

 ## 🌐 Socials: